w3f/polkadot-wiki/docs/learn-staking.md

 ### BABE Equivocation

-A validator produces two or more blocks on the relay chain in the same time slot.
+A validator produces two or more blocks on the Relay Chain in the same time slot.

 GRANDPA and BABE equivocation slashing penalty is calculated as below: